matchcase/yui/README.md

 You will be prompted to provide values for your Discord token, provider API token (or Ollama model name) and user ID.
 Your bot should be up and running now!
 ## Planned features
+- [X] Multimodal model integration
+- [X] Context window and idling-based memory management
 - [ ] Slash commands for tools
-- [ ] Multimodal model integration
 - [ ] Tool for creating polls
 - [ ] Tool for captioning images
 - [ ] Tool for searching GIFs